SJSU272Lab/Botman/README.md

 ##ABSTRACT

-•	Introduction: Develop  a framework to help users create Bots for Slack integration
+•	Introduction: Develop a framework to help users create Bots for Slack integration.

 In this project, we will be building a custom framework, which will help users build their own custom bots and deploy in production.
 Slack Bots are useful to perform important mundane tasks that a team can find useful.

 A Bot User is something that has similar properties like a human slack account except password and login.
 Instead of interacting through a slack desktop or mobile app, their behavior is controlled by programs that we write.

-Bot users can be Custom, meaning they can be designed specifically for your team on slack or they can be attached to Slack App.
+Bot users can be custom, meaning they can be designed specifically for your team on slack or they can be attached to Slack App.
 Attaching a bot user to a Slack App makes you able to distribute your app to other teams using slack.

 The main way in which a bot can interact with people is through Real Time Messaging API.
 The Idea of our project is to iteratively ask questions so that we can build a bot on behalf of the user through our framework.